 Goodbye 'link building', hello 'content marketing'

 I recently noticed a poll on the Moz site, asking users to vote on the phrase they think will grow most in popularity this year.
-This is how the results were looking so far:

 The message seems pretty clear: 'link building' is out, 'content marketing' is in.